dan-maks/dare.io-pbl/Project7.md

 ![p7 18](https://user-images.githubusercontent.com/96151001/165141488-541822c9-8875-40f3-b87a-dd8b403a75e8.png)

-Configure access to NFS for clients within the same subnet
+Configure access to NFS for clients within the same subnet.

       $ sudo vi /etc/exports

-Populate the file
+Populate the file.

       /mnt/apps <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)
       /mnt/logs <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)